WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 If a CA mis-issues a certificate for a domain, this specification provides a way to detect the mis-issuance and mitigate harm within approximately two weeks.
-Specifically, because all signed exchanges must include a `SignedCertificateTimestampList` ({{?RFC6962}}, the mis-issued certificate will appear in a CT log within that log's Maximum Merge Delay, 1 day for many logs.
+Specifically, because all signed exchanges must include a `SignedCertificateTimestampList` ({{?RFC6962}}, a CT log has promised to publish the mis-issued certificate within that log's Maximum Merge Delay, 1 day for many logs.
 The domain owner can then detect the mis-issued certificate and notify the CA to revoke it, which the {{BRs}}, section 4.9.1.1, say they must do within another 5 days.

 Once the mis-issued certificate is revoked, existing OCSP responses begin to expire.
 The {{BRs}}, section 4.9.10, require that OCSP responses have a maximum